-The California Clapper Rail (Rallus longirostris obsoletus) is one of the most endangered birds in California.
+The California Ridgeway’s Rail (formerly Clapper Rail) or Rallus longirostris obsoletus is one of the most endangered birds in California.

 Clapper rails are almost never seen but often heard.
 In the marshes you can catch the distinctive call all year round, which is a series of clacking or grunting notes.
 If you are very lucky you might even see one.

 The Clapper Rail has been described as looking like a small chicken (approx. 14 inches tall) with a long beak.
 The flanks are striped and the tail is rather short.

 What do Clapper Rails eat?
 Crustaceans and invertebrates, some small vertebrates, and seeds.